Martins-O-U/Local-Park-Passport/README.md

 **400 Bad Request**

-> If you fail to input required coloumns or spelt the columns wrongly it will return a message that indicates invalid columns was passed.
+> If you fail to input required coloumn or spelt the column wrongly it will return a message that indicates invalid column was passed.

 ```
 {